truzo/tomango-2018/site/content/created/hop.md

 {{< quote
 	image="images/what-we-do/1000/brand.jpg"
-	body="Our new site’s repositioned us within the industry and is definitely helping us attract more of the projects we want to win." citation="Adam Humphrey, Director, HOP"
+	body="Our new site’s repositioned us at the top of our industry and is definitely helping us attract more of the projects we want to win." citation="Adam Humphrey, Director, HOP"
 >}}